Download press images

 Isik Kural

-Born in Turkey, Isik began making music on a nylon string guitar during his teen years, gradually adding field recordings and synthesizers to the mix.
-From his home in Istanbul he moved to Miami to study music engineering, spent a spell in NYC, and eventually landed in Scotland, where he graduated with a masters in sound design and audiovisual practice from the University of Glasgow.
+Born in Turkey, Isik began making music on a nylon string guitar during his teens, gradually adding field recordings and synthesizers to the mix.
+From his home in Istanbul he moved to Miami to study music engineering, spent a spell in New York City, and eventually landed in Scotland, where he graduated with a masters in sound design and audiovisual practice from the University of Glasgow.

-During this geographical movement, Isik’s practice developed through the merging of traditional songwriting with more experimental approaches.
-Sometimes a melody was picked out on guitar, at other times it emerged from live ambient explorations.
-Verses sprung from the pulp of literature processed, and songs were spun with loops and atmosphere from recordings of the world surrounding.
+While on-the-move, Isik’s practice developed by merging traditional songwriting with more experimental approaches.
+Sometimes a melody was picked out on guitar; other times it emerged from live ambient explorations.
+Verses sprung from the pulp of literature processed and songs were spun with loops and atmosphere from recordings of the world surrounding.